 The project involved mobilising the community and local businesses to put together 5 varieties of “planter kits” (consisting of planter bags, potting mix, seedlings, fertiliser, and simple growing resources made available in multiple languages).
 These were distributed to approximately 200 individuals and families who were experiencing hardship and food insecurity.

 The aim of the project was to build the capacity of our local community to grow, harvest, and consume fresh produce at home.

 In order to help community members continue their food journey beyond the garden and into the kitchen, our Grow Together booklet was developed and included with each pack.

-The teams at enliven and SMRC worked together at The Hive in Braeside Park to pot over 1200 seedling and commence distribution to community members on 22 October 2020, via Cornerstone, SMRC, Wellsprings for Women, and SE Community Links.
-The second stage of the project will distribute to clients of Casey North and Cranbourne Information and Support Service, and Kooweerup Regional Health Service.
+The teams at enliven and SMRC worked together at The Hive in Braeside Park to pot over 1200 seedlings and commence distribution to community members on 22 October 2020, via Cornerstone, SMRC, Wellsprings for Women, and South East Community Links.